MadMan0708/Distrace/README.md

 ## How to start examples
 The easiest way how to start examples is to use ./run-test.sh script in docker sub-project.
+Requirements: JDK 7 and higher and docker installed

 The docker image in which Distrace and all dependencies are set up can be created by calling ./gradlew buildDockerImage.
 The ./run-test.sh script is then used to start examples.
 The only argument to this script is example name.
 This script is is actually using docker-compose to start to docker containers - one with Distrace and the example and another docker container for Zipkin UI service where we can see visual output.

+In case of testing on windows, instead of using ./gradlew use gradle.bat script and instead of ./run-test.sh please use run-test.cmd batch script.

 Available examples so far: